FHasbani/MPG-Predictor-Data-Product/index.md

 Ever wonder if your car's MPG you are currently driving is above or below average?
 Are you evaluating a new car and would like to find out if it is delivering a good MPG?

 Wonder no more.
 The Car Mileage Predictor is based on a predictive model conducted using public records of 32 cars of diverse makes and models.
-The Predictive Model and analysis are available for scrutiny at:

 Executive Summary
 ========================================================